RedisLabs/redislabs-docs/content/rs/getting-started/getting-started-openshift-crdb.md

 to access this cluster.

 We need to create a secret to reference from authSecret based on the cluster admin credentials that were automatically created when the clusters were created.
-To do this, we will repeat the following process for each of the clusters involved:
+To do this, repeat the following process for each of the clusters involved:

 1. Login to the OpenShift cluster where your Redis Enterprise Cluster (REC) resides.
 1. To find the secret that holds the REC credentials, run: `kubectl get secrets`

-	From the secrets that are listed you’ll find one that is named after your REC and of type Opaque, like this:
+	From the secrets listed, you’ll find one that is named after your REC and of type Opaque, like this:

 	```src
 	redis-enterprise-cluster            Opaque                  3       1d
 	```

-1. Copy the hashed password and username from the file and create a .yaml file with that information in the following format:
+1. Copy the hashed password and username from the file and create a yaml file with that information in the following format:

 	```yaml